Laravel Horizon is Rising on the Horizon

 Installing Laravel Horizon

 Laravel Horizon is now available in beta.
-It can be downloaded from Laravel Horizon webpage.
+It can be downloaded from the Laravel Horizon webpage.
 Note that due to the nature of the setup, Laravel Horizon requires the use of Redis, which can only be set on our VPS and Dedicated Server plans.
 These hosting packages provide you with root access and complete control over the operating environment.

 Install Horizon directly in your application through the following Composer command: